bspark2318/bspark2318/README.md

 ## Current Projects and Timeline

 ### Personal website
-- [-] Figure out where to host the website
+- [x] Figure out where to host the website
 - [ ] Creating a template designs of the website

 ### iOS App : Good Taste Backend Development